Syamsidar

-Syamsidar (born 15 July 1982) is an Indonesian former footballer who plays as a goalkeeper.
+Syamsidar (born 15 July 1982) was an Indonesian former footballer who played as a goalkeeper.

+International career

 On 29 February 2012, he captained Indonesia against Bahrain in the 2014 World Cup qualification third round.
 After four minutes, he was sent off.
 Subsequently, Andi Muhammad Guntur went in goal and the result was a 10–0 loss, Indonesia's biggest-ever defeat.